fakela/merkle-proof-tutorial/README.md

 import crypto from 'crypto';
 ```

-- Define a list of whitelisted email addresses in the `emailAddresses` array.
+- Define the list of whitelisted email addresses in the `emailAddresses` array.

 ```javascript
 // List of whitelisted email addresses